 An effort to rid a country of corruption must result in desirable behavioural change.
 This Behavior change has to contend with the dilemma that many in corrupt societies find themselves in where they, 1.
 Assume that everyone expects them to bend the rules and 2., that everyone else is bending the rules.
-"Overestimations of problem behaviour in our peers will cause us to increase our own problem behaviours; underestimations of problem behaviour in our peers will cause us to behaviour in our peers will discourage us from engaging in the problematic behaviour.
-Accordingly, the theory states that correcting misperceptions of perceived norms will most likely result in a decrease in the problem behaviour or an increase in the desired behaviour."3 "Norm compliance results from the joint presence of a conditional preference for conformity and the belief that other people will conform as well as approve of conformity."4 "Corruption, like any other practice, whether negative or positive, is primarily an aggregate of individual behaviours that are sustained by particular social beliefs and expectations.
+"Overestimations of problem behaviour in our peers will cause us to increase our own problem behaviours; underestimations of problem behaviour in our peers will discourage us from engaging in the problematic behaviour.
+Accordingly, the theory states that correcting misperceptions of perceived norms will most likely result in a decrease in the problem behaviour or an increase in the desired behaviour."
+"Norm compliance results from the joint presence of a conditional preference for conformity and the belief that other people will conform as well as approve of conformity."
+"Corruption, like any other practice, whether negative or positive, is primarily an aggregate of individual behaviours that are sustained by particular social beliefs and expectations.